hugh18019/Password-Generator/README.md

 ## Main Features

 The Generate Password button initializes the process of generating the password.
 After it is pressed, an alert box appears that prompts the user to specify a length of the password between 8 and 12.
 It then asks the user to select from 4 criteria as a guideline to generate the password.
 Afterwards, it generates characters for each criterion up till the numbers of character matches the assigned length for that criterion.
-After all characters for all selected criteria are generated, it calles the shuffle function to randomly sort the password.
+After all characters for all selected criteria are generated, it calles the shuffle function to randomly sort the password by making use of the Fisher-Yates algorithm.
 This shuffle process is repeated two times for greater randomness in terms of the position of each character in the final password.

 Here is a few screenshots of the features: